-Monitoring programmes form part of Rio Tinto's Health, Safety, Environment and Communities (HSEC) management system, that acts as the environmental social management system under the GISTM.
+Monitoring programmes form part of Rio Tinto's Health, Safety, Environment and Communities (HSEC) management system, that acts as the environmental social management system.
+At IOC, tailings discharge has been consolidated to the north end of the tailings beach in order to maintain compliance with MDMER and lease requirements.
+To further enhance solids settling and maintain the overall appearance of the lake, a flocculant system has been implemented.